 Derek consults with numerous government contractors and designing and building compliant business systems in accordance with FAR, CAS, and DFARS requirements and industry best practices.
 Derek has supported contractors in both a consultative and internal capacity for over a dozen years, working directly with contractors and their government stakeholders.

 About the Guest

 Matt Gilbert, Principal

-Matt is a principal in Baker Tilly’s risk and internal audit consulting practice.
+Matt is a principal in Baker Tilly’s risk advisory consulting practice.
 He leads our Cybersecurity Maturity Model Certification (CMMC) and Government Contractor IT Risk suite of services.
 Matt’s expertise includes internal auditing, SOX compliance, information technology controls, business process controls, and ERP risk and controls.
 Matt is actively engaged in supporting government contractors, grant recipients, state and local governments and federal agencies navigate the CMMC requirements but also has extensive experience supporting NIST 800-171 and 800-53 related assessments.

 About the Producer

 Andrew has been with Baker Tilly for over 2 years and has spent that time working with government contractors on a wide variety of compliance matters.
 In particular, Andrew has experience with incurred cost proposals, indirect rate modeling, price proposal preparation, cost impact analysis, and commercial sales practice disclosures.
 In his spare time, he produces and edits this Fed Talks podcast.